Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 ## **Testing with Postman**

-Test `/user/register` and `/user/logon` with Postman.
+Test `/api/users` (register) and `/api/users/logon` with Postman.
 You should see:
 1. The `csrfToken` returned in the response body.
 2. The `jwt` cookie being set.

-However, none of your Postman tests for task routes or `user/logoff` route will function properly, because the `csrfToken` isn’t being sent in the `X-CSRF-TOKEN` header.
+However, none of your Postman tests for task routes or `/api/users/logoff` route will function properly, because the `csrfToken` isn’t being sent in the `X-CSRF-TOKEN` header.
 Try testing them to confirm this issue.

 You want to catch `csrfToken` when it is returned from a `register` or `logon`.
 Open up the `logon` request in Postman